Andy Rachmianto

-Andy Rachmianto, M.Phil (born in Jakarta, 8 April 1965; age 56 years), is a career diplomat and government official.
+Andy Rachmianto (born in Jakarta, 8 April 1965), is a career diplomat and government official.
 He is now Director-General for Protocol and Consular Affairs/Chief of State Protocol, Ministry of Foreign Affairs, Republic of Indonesia.

 Life and career

-Before appointed in his current position, he was the Ambassador of the Republic of Indonesia to the Hashemite Kingdom of Jordan and the State of Palestine (2017-2020).
+Before appointed in his current position, he was the Ambassador of the Republic of Indonesia to the Hashemite Kingdom of Jordan and the State of Palestine (2017–2020).
 Previously, he was the Director for International Security and Disarmament at the Ministry of Foreign Affairs since May 2013.
-Previously, he served as Minister Counselor (Economic, Social & Humanitarian Affairs) at the Permanent Mission of the Republic of Indonesia to the United Nations, New York (2011-2013).
+Previously, he served as Minister Counselor (Economic, Social & Humanitarian Affairs) at the Permanent mission of the Republic of Indonesia to the United Nations, New York (2011–2013).

-In 1992, he joined the Foreign Service Course and later served as a junior staff at the Office of the Executive Agency for the Non-Aligned Movement (1993-1996).
+In 1992, he joined the Foreign Service Course and later served as a junior staff at the Office of the Executive Agency for the Non-Aligned Movement (1993–1996).

-Subsequently, he was assigned as Third Secretary (Political, Information & Consular) at the Indonesian Embassy in New Delhi (1996-2000).
-Then served as Head of Section / Acting Head of Sub-Directorate of Functional Cooperation / Dialogue Partner, Directorate General of ASEAN Cooperation, as well as Personal Assistance to Director General Cooperation of ASEAN (2000-2002).
+Subsequently, he was assigned as Third Secretary (Political, Information & Consular) at the Indonesian Embassy in New Delhi (1996–2000).
+Then served as Head of Section / Acting Head of Sub-Directorate of Functional Cooperation / Dialogue Partner, Directorate General of ASEAN Cooperation, as well as Personal Assistance to Director General Cooperation of ASEAN (2000–2002).

 In the period of 2002–2006, he was assigned as Second Secretary/First Secretary (Political/ Security) to the Permanent Mission of the Republic of Indonesia to the United Nations in New York and concurrently acted as the Coordinator/Negotiator of the Non-Aligned Movement (NAM) Working Group on Disarmament.

 Upon his return to Jakarta in 2007, he was appointed as Deputy Director/Counselor for Weapons of Mass Destruction and Conventional Weapons, the Directorate of International Security and Disarmament, responsible for Indonesia's policy on disarmament and non-proliferation in all its aspects.

 As a diplomat, his professional career mostly dealt with multilateral issues in disarmament, humanitarian, economic and social issues.
 Since 2002, he has been a member of the Indonesian Delegation to the First Committee, Third Committee and Fifth Committee of the United Nations General Assembly, the Security Council and the ECOSOC as well as various UN meetings, ASEAN, NAM and other international meetings.